celsworth/lxp-bridge/README.md

 As the inverter sends out packets, the bridge will translate the interesting ones (ie not heartbeats) into MQTT messages, as follows.

+First thing to note is there are two types of registers in the inverter:

+  * holdings - read/write, storing settings
+  * inputs - read-only, storing transient power data, temperatures, counters etc

 ### `lxp/hold/1`

-Where 1 is any number from 1 to 179 (though registers above 125 don't seem to be used).
-This is sent when the inverter sends out the current value of a holding register.
+1 is actually any number from 1 to 179.

+These are unprocessed raw values, sent when the inverter tells us the contents of a register.
 This is normally done in response to the inverter being asked for it (which you can do yourself with `lxp/cmd/read_hold/1`, see below).

+In some cases, they require further processing to make much sense.
+For example, registers 2-6 contain the serial number, but it's returned as 5xu16 and needs separating into 10xu8 to match the result you'll see on the inverter's screen.
+Example 2; register 100 is the lead-acid discharge cut-out voltage, but is in 0.1V units, so divide by 10 to get Volts.

 You will see a whole bunch of these if you press "Read" under the Maintain tab in the LXP Web Monitor; this is the website reading all the values from your inverter so it can fill in the form with current values.

 ### `lxp/inputs/1` (and 2, and 3)

-These are a JSON hash of transient so-called input data, which generally means the current state of power flows, voltages, temperatures and so on.
-The inverter sends these at 3 minute intervals.
+These are JSON hashes of post-processed data.
+There are 3 of them just because that's how the inverter sends the data.
+They are sent at 3 minute intervals.

 Not sure what determines the interval, and I'm pretty sure it used to be 2 minutes so this interval might be stored in a register somewhere?

-There are 3 of them just because that's how the inverter sends the data.

 TODO: think you can request these to be sent immediately, once I make `lxp/cmd/read_inputs` work..

+TODO: document the JSON hashes.

 ### Commands